ORJackson/Sentiment-Analysis_UK-Anti-Asian-Sentiment-Covid-19/README.md

 In **sentimentAnalysisSVM_Models.ipynb** I display some insights on the dataset and I train several versions of a linearSVC model and display accuracy / f1 scores for these models.

 ![SVM sentiment analysis by week](https://github.com/ORJackson/CSCM20_Project/blob/main/images/SVM_sentiment_analysis_by_week_plot.png)

+# Sentiment Analysis using VADER

+In **'vaderSentimentAnalysis.ipynb'** I carry out sentiment analysis using VADER.
+Tweets are assigned a value of positive, negative, or neutral.
+I display wordclouds displaying most commonly used words in the three groups.
+I display a graph showing changing levels of positive, negative, and neutral tweets over time.

 ![Vader sentiment analysis by week](https://github.com/ORJackson/CSCM20_Project/blob/main/images/VADER_sentiment_analysis_by_week_plot.png)